Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Examples

-We will assume that the matching is smooth.
+Let us now assume that the matching is smooth.
 This implies that the matter quantities at the boundary, i.e., $\bar \mu$, $\bar p$, and $\bar \Pi$, vanish.
 From the first of Eq. \eqref{junctionOS}, this forces the $\left[\phi\right]_\pm=0$.
 Then, from the second and third of the same equation, this implies further that $\left[\mathcal A\right]_\pm=0$.

-Let us start with the condition on the acceleration.
-It is easy to prove that in both metrics the acceleration is zero if $T(t)$ is constant.
-Therefore from now on we will set $T=T(t_H)=T_H$.
-Next, we consider the condition of the potential $\phi$, we have on $H$